juanca/markdown_cv/cv.md

 Mavenlink is a test-focused development pair programming shop where engineers have the opportunity to improve their technical hats beyond their comfort zones, such as regular rotations as production support engineers and devops engineers.
-As a full stack engineer, I have been responsible for architecting and iterating on a wide variety of facets to the application: e.g. API development, UX design, SQL optimizations
+As a full stack engineer, I have been responsible for architecting and iterating on a wide variety of facets to the application, as well as guiding teams through technical problems.

  * Ruby on Rails server application
+   - API development, SQL optimizations
  * Modularized assets: Sprockets bundling to Webpack bundling
+   - Sprockets-preloader, kitno-loader
  * React, Backbone, Marionette, and ExtJS client applications
+   - UX design, styleguide development, foundational components

 ### Mavenlink, San Francisco CA
 #### *Development Intern*, June 2012 to August 2012.